 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredThe type of washcloth you use may matter less than how often you change washcloths.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThe type of washcloth you use may matter less than how often you change washcloths.
 Using a clean washcloth every time you bathe may help promote healthy skin.
 That's especially true if you have a skin infection or any other skin condition.
 For some people, skipping a washcloth altogether may make sense.
 For example, if you have acne, a dermatologist may recommend washing with a gentle soap using only your fingertips, since scrubbing with a washcloth may worsen the appearance of your skin.
 A dermatologist can help you to learn more about good skin care habits.

 Ellen Marmur, MD, Dermatology, answered